percona/psmysql-docs/docs/security/encrypting-system-tablespace.md

-# Encrypting the System Tablespace
+# Encrypt the system tablespace

 *Percona Server for MySQL* supports system tablespace encryption.
 The InnoDB system tablespace may be encrypted with the master key encryption or the keyring encryption with advanced encryption key rotation.